laeva-lady/cameldream/README.md

 > [!NOTE]
 > This is a rewrite of [welldream](https://github.com/laeva-lady/welldream)
 >
-> code was a mess and go's has an annoying syntax
+> code was a mess and go has an annoying syntax

 > [!WARNING]
 > This project only supports Hyprland